 After you’re done wandering the markets in the Camden Lock area, take a walk down Regent’s Canal.
 On a sunny day, it’s a good spot for people watching and taking it easy as boats drift by.
 It’s also a more pleasant way to get to other areas than pounding the pavement at street level.

 You can walk west to meet the start of Regent’s Canal at Paddington, or head the other way towards King’s Cross and Angel.
 Look out for the Feng Shang Princess, a floating Chinese restaurant, and Word on the Water—London’s only floating bookshop.

 Visit the Jewish Museum

 A museum dedicated to the stories and history of Jews in the UK.
 Permanent exhibitions include an exploration of events from the Norman conquest in the 11th century right up to the 21st century.
 The museum also hosts events, from stand-up comedy gigs to talks and craft sessions.
-Tickets are £8.50.
-It’s worth noting that the Museum closes early on Fridays for Sabbath.
+Tickets are £8.50 including a small donation.
+It’s worth noting that the Museum is closed on Wednesday, Friday and Saturday.

 Wander up to Primrose Hill

 When the bustle of Camden streets all gets a bit much, head for the natural high of Primrose Hill for green space and some pretty sweet city views.
 It’s a perfect picnic or sunset spot, but if you’re feeling more active, there are tennis courts, netball courts and running tracks in the park and neighbouring Regent’s Park.